 Right-click in the plot area, and select Characteristics > Peak Response.
 A blue dot appears at the point of maximum overshoot.
 Click the blue dot to display peak response data in a tool tip.

-The tool tip shows that the overshoot is 8.45%.
-If this overshoot is too much for your application, you can reduce it using the Transient behavior slider.
+The tool tip shows that the response has more than 8% overshoot.
+If this overshoot is too much for your application, you can reduce it using the Transient Behavior slider.

-Move the Transient behavior slider to the right until the overshoot is less than 0.2%.
+Move the Transient Behavior slider to the right until the overshoot is less than 1%.

 Right-click in the plot area, and select Characteristics > Settling Time.
 Click the blue dot to display the settling time tool tip.

-In the Response menu, select Reference tracking to see the effect of more aggressive transient behavior on the reference tracking overshoot.
+Examine the reference tracking response to see the effect of more aggressive transient behavior on the reference tracking overshoot.
+Select the Step Plot: Reference tracking figure to view this response plot, which updates automatically when you move the tuning sliders.

-Optimizing the disturbance rejection response for the given bandwidth increases the reference tracking overshoot to 12.6%.
+Optimizing the disturbance rejection response for the given bandwidth increases the reference tracking overshoot to over 13%.